Jeffrey-P-McAteer/loci/docs/interfaces.md

 `LOCI_NO_GUI`:
   - If set the main GUI is replaced with a `loop { }`, which makes testing and server demos easier.

+`LOCI_NO_ADMIN`:
+  - If set `loci` will not attempt to use admin privileges for anything.
+This will mostly affect radios which need admin privileges for communication.

 `LOCI_LICENSE_TXT`:
   - If a license file does not exist this will be checked for a PGP-signed license in `src/license.rs`.